-As flood looms, North Dakota’s largest city heads back to bagging
+As flood looms, North Dakota’s largest city back to bagging

 Even so, volunteers produced 96,000 sandbags on the first day, just 4,000 short of their daily goal in order to make 1 million bags in two weeks.
 That figure was up to 201,000 bags after the second day.

-Henry Maughan, a Fargo eighth-grader who was part of the first crew to build bags, said he and his fellow students watched videos in class of the intense flood fighting scene from a decade ago when the city was a foot or two of water from disaster.
+Henry Maughan, a Fargo eighth-grader who was part of the first crew to build bags, said he and his fellow students watched videos in class of the intense flood-fighting scene from a decade ago when the city was a foot or two of water from disaster.

 “We all want to be here to help keep the city safe,” the 14-year-old said.
 “The attitude is very positive.”